DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-config.rst

    :alt: Conductor Icon
    :scale: 50%

-This page describes the software configuration options for using WiFi to connect your Command Station (CS) wirelessly to JMRI or a wireless throttle like Engine Driver.
+This page describes the software configuration options for using WiFi to connect your |EX-CS| (CS) wirelessly to JMRI or a wireless throttle like Engine Driver.
 For information on how to connect your hardware, go to :doc:`WiFi Setup <../get-started/wifi-setup>`.

 As mentioned in the above link, you will need the following to proceed:

-* A DCC++ EX Command Station with Motor Controller
+* A |EX-CS| with Motor Shield
 * A WiFi board (for Bluetooth configuration, click **here**)

 .. todo:: link item above to Bluetooth